ZebMcKayhan/WireguardManager/README.md

                                                                                                            peer wg13 rule add wan 52.97.133.162 comment smtp.office365.com
                                                                                                            peer wg13 rule add wan 172.16.1.100 9.9.9.9 comment Quad9 DNS
 ```
-as stated before, we need to create rules for everything that needs to go out VPN. any IPs not matching any rule will go out WAN. so why would we ever need to create WAN rules you might ask? because sometimes we create a rule for VPN but needs exceptions. for this purpus WAN rules is always set to a higher priority than VPN rules, regardless of the order in wgm.
+as stated before, we need to create rules for everything that needs to go out VPN. any IPs not matching any rule will go out WAN. so why would we ever need to create WAN rules you might ask? because sometimes we create a rule for VPN but needs exceptions. for this purpose WAN rules is always set to a higher priority than VPN rules, regardless of the order in wgm.

 so to create a rule that will send a specific ip, say 192.168.1.38 to wg11:
 ```sh